timuela/timuela.github.io/docs/home.md

 #### Well you came to the right place
 - This is all you need to know to hunt ALONE.
-- Disclaimer: The whole build cost about 3000 plats.
+- Disclaimer: The whole build cost a lot of plats.
+Probably in the thousands.

 [Start](gear.md)